 Designing a Comprehensive Post-Issuance Compliance Program:

-- General Considerations – A post-issuance compliance program should reflect an issuer’s size, resources and borrowing frequency.
-An issuer may decide to handle compliance in-house or to engage a third-party provider for some or all compliance activities including continuing disclosure, arbitrage rebate and monitoring of private business use and payments.
+- General Considerations – A comprehensive post-issuance compliance program should reflect an issuer’s size, resources and borrowing frequency.
+An issuer may decide to handle compliance in-house or to engage a third-party provider for some or all compliance activities including arbitrage rebate and monitoring of private business use and payments.
 In either case, the post-issuance compliance program should include the elements discussed below.
-Despite electing to outsource compliance responsibilities, issuers and the assigned issuer staff have the ultimate authority for ensuring that the compliance procedures are met in a timely and accurate manner.
+Despite electing to outsource compliance activities, issuers and the assigned issuer staff have the ultimate responsibility for ensuring that the compliance procedures are met in a timely and accurate manner.

-- Responsible Staff Should Be Identified –Whether an issuer will conduct compliance in-house or will engage outside providers, a “chief compliance officer” with overall responsibility for implementation of the program should be formally identified in policies and procedures.
+- Identify Responsible Staff –Whether an issuer will conduct compliance in-house or will engage outside providers, a “chief compliance officer” with overall responsibility for implementation of the program should be formally identified in policies and procedures.
 In a large organization, there may be staff in addition to the chief compliance officer that can be assigned specific responsibilities or the chief compliance officer can have authority to delegate where appropriate.
-Staff turnover is an especially important time to review the assignment of staff responsibilities.
+Staff turnover is an especially important time to review the assignment of staff responsibilities to ensure that the transition for making debt service payments is seamless.
 If third-party providers will be engaged to perform some or all of the activities, the program should specify how the providers will be engaged and monitored, as ultimately the liability for non-compliance is the issuer’s.
-The chief compliance officer or officers should be designated by job title rather than name to assure continuity.
+The chief compliance officer or officers should be designated by job title rather than name to ensure continuity.

 - Identify the Source of the Requirements Being Monitored – Issuers should identify the documents that set forth all of the requirements being monitored so that the compliance officer(s) can find details if necessary.
-Examples of such documents include the CDA, tax certificate, and bond indenture.
+Examples of such documents include the tax certificate, escrow-related documents (if applicable), and bond indenture.
 Issuers should compile this list at the time of closing for each bond issue.

-- Identify the Frequency of the Actions to Be Undertaken – To ensure compliance, issuers should review a compliance checklist at least annually.
+- Identify the Frequency of the Actions to Be Undertaken – To ensure compliance, issuers should review a compliance checklist at least annually with key staff members required to make debt service payments.
 However, it may be advisable to provide for more frequent reviews in connection to specific events such as ongoing reviews, calculating arbitrage rebate liability, renewal of management contracts, or calculation of private business use.

 - Establish a Deadline Reminder System –Where deadlines exist, a reminder system should be established and a back-up reminder is helpful in avoiding an oversight.
-Examples of deadlines include continuing disclosure filing dates and deadlines for meeting spend down exceptions for rebate compliance, paying rebate if applicable, and making final allocations of bond proceeds.
+Examples of deadlines include deadlines for meeting spend down exceptions for rebate compliance and yield restriction, paying rebate if applicable, and making final allocations of bond proceeds and making debt service payments.
 Reminders should be set sufficiently in advance of deadlines to accommodate drafting and adequate review of documents prior to the required submission date.

 - Identify Records to be Maintained and the Record Retention Period –Records necessary to ensure and document compliance should be maintained for the required time periods.
 The issuer should list the records being maintained and where or by whom.
-There may be various sources of records requirements, such as documentation of continuing disclosure filings, but most requirements for record retention will relate to IRS arbitrage rebate and tax-exemption compliance.
+There may be various sources of records requirements, such as documentation relating to IRS arbitrage rebate and tax-exemption compliance.
 In some cases, IRS record retention guidelines supersede and are longer than state and local requirements.
 Specific to arbitrage rebate and tax-exemption compliance, records must be maintained until full payment of the bonds and any refunding bonds plus three years.
 The following records should be maintained:

 - Records of debt service payments for each issue of bonds.